MarioCarrion/todo-api-microservice-example/README.md

 Where:

-* `<type>`: Indicates what message broker to use.
-Currently there are two supported values: `rabbitmq` and `kafka`; those effectively match the compose filename itself.
+* `<type>`: Indicates what message broker to use, and effectively match the compose filename itself.
+The three supported values are:
+    1. `rabbitmq`,
+    1. `kafka`, and
+    1. `redis` (default value when building the `rest-server` binary).
 * `<command>`: Indicates the docker compose command to use.

-For example to build images using RabbitMQ as the message broker you would do:
+For example to build images using RabbitMQ as the message broker you execute:

 ```
 docker compose -f compose.yml -f compose.rabbitmq.yml build
 ```

-Then to start the containers you would do:
+Then to start the containers you execute:

 ```
 docker compose -f compose.yml -f compose.rabbitmq.yml up
 ```

-Once you `up` all the containers you can access the Swagger UI at http://127.0.0.1:9234/static/swagger-ui/ .
+Once you all the containers are `up` you can access the Swagger UI at http://127.0.0.1:9234/static/swagger-ui/ .

 ## Diagrams